sameer2800/Lightoj-Solutions/README.md

 #lightoj-epic-solutions

+##solution 1133 :

+we just need to use if else or switch case according to the given queries and compute the values.

 ##solution 1001 :

 its just a beginners problem of dividing the given number of items into two seperate baskets which can contain maximum of 10 elements.